jacasta2/nba_analysis/README.md

 Finally, I moved this file to the Windows startup directory.
 You can open this directory by executing `shell:startup` in Windows Run (open Windows Run by pressing the Windows key + R).[^3]

-[^3]: Please note that the steps needed to configure the cron job might change depending on your system.
-I work with WSL and after trying out a couple of methods, I found that the one described worked well and was relatively simple to implement.
+[^3]: Please note that the steps needed to configure the cron job might change depending on your system (recall that I work in a Ubuntu terminal environment (Ubuntu 22.04.4 LTS) on Windows with WSL).

 ### feature_store.py